Mayawati targets parties planning to attend opposition meet in Patna | Politics

 Congress president Mallikarjun Kharge, party leader Rahul Gandhi, West Bengal Chief Minister Mamata Banerjee, her Delhi counterpart and AAP convener Arvind Kejriwal, Jharkhand CM Hemant Soren, Maharashtra's former chief minister Uddhav Thackeray and NCP president Sharad Pawar are among the leaders expected to attend the first high-level opposition meeting.

-It is being hosted by the Bihar Chief Minister and his deputy Tejashwi Yadav here.
+It is being hosted by the Bihar chief minister and his deputy Tejashwi Yadav.

+From Uttar Pradesh, Samajwadi Party chief Akhilesh Yadav will be attending the meet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)